nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 Launching the Server is the same for each hardware setup.
 This means you can run`casparcg-launcher.exe` and the server and media scanner will start.
 There will be two additional warning from Windows.
 The first is about the EXE file and can be bypassed by selecting _Advanced_ and then _Run Anyways_.
 The second menu will be about CasparCG Server attempting to access your firewall.
 You will need to allow access.

 A window will open and display the status for the server and scanner.
 You can start, stop, and/or restart the server from here if needed.
 An additional window should have opened as well.
 This is the main output of your CasparCG Server and will contain nothing but a black background for now.
-If you have a Decklink card installed, its output will also be black.
+If you have a DeckLink card installed, its output will also be black.

 ## Connecting Sofie to the CasparCG Server